michael545/power-market-analysis-de-hu/reports/README.md

 ## A Comparative Study of Weeks 29 & 30, 2025

-This report provides an analysis of the German (DE) and Hungarian (HU) electricity markets for Weeks 29 and 30, 2025.
-It focuses on the fundamental drivers of the price spread between the two countries and explains the dramatic increase in volatility observed in Week 30, driven by a regional high temps and structural market vulnerabilities.
+This report provides an analysis of the German (DE) and Hungarian (HU) electricity markets for weeks 29 and 30 of  2025.
+It focuses on the fundamental drivers of the price spread between the two countries and explains the dramatic increase in volatility in Hungary observed in week 30, driven by a regional high temps and structural market inefficiencies.

 ---